 I admit to buying seedlings, which I sometimes grow in the ground, and sometimes in deep pots.

 Once the first head has been harvested, the plants produce numerous small florets for the rest of the season.
 These are are delicious, and need to be harvested regularly, or the plant will go to seed.
 I have on a number of occasions found plants which are not allowed to go to seed will survive the summer, and again begin producing small florets as soon as the weather cools.
 I kept one such crop going for three years.
 So maybe it should really be on the Perennial list?!

-These I always grow in deep pots.
+These grow well in deep pots.
 They need light to germinate, and plenty of sun for good growth, so they need to be moved to the sunny spots as these move round the garden through the year.

 They must not be allowed to dry out.
 I only get medium-sized roots using this method, but they are quite sufficient for my needs.

-Most years I get a good crop.
-If no self-sown plants appear in the cooler weather, I sow seed saved from the previous year.
-I use the green leaves a lot, & pinch out any flower stems that form early in the season.
+Most years bring a good crop.
+If no self-sown plants appear in the cooler weather, Sow seed saved from the previous year.
+To use the green leaves pinch out any flower stems that form early in the season.
 They quickly produce more flowers & set seed once the weather gets hot.